What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of their X-ray emission: Mock spectral energy distribution and polarization

-Although the GRRMHD simulations produce self-consistent spectra of the simulations those spectra do not have polarization information.
-Hence we post-process our GRRMHD models with \texttt{radpol}, recently developed, fully relativistic, Monte Carlo code for polarized radiative transfer (\citealt{moscibrodzka:2020}, \citealt{moscibrodzka:2022}).
-The details of this calculation are presented in the Appendix.
+Although the GRRMHD simulations do produce self-consistent emission spectra those spectra do not have polarization information.
+Hence, we post-process our GRRMHD models with \texttt{radpol}, recently developed, fully relativistic, Monte Carlo code for polarized radiative transfer \citep{moscibrodzka:2020,moscibrodzka:2022}.
+The details of the calculation are provided in the Appendix~\ref{app:RT}.

-Fig.~\ref{fig:radpol_sed} shows polarized broadband SED of the GRRMHD model for a few viewing angles produced by postprocessing \texttt{ebhlight} simulation dumps with \texttt{radpol} scheme.
-Since the X-ray polarimetric observations are not time resolved, our synthetic SEDs are time-averaged over small portion of the simulation total duration $\Delta t=500$M (corresponding to $\Delta t=0.05$s) at times $t\in(3000{\rm M}-3500{\rm M})$ when the simulation is more relaxed and approximately steady-state with variations due to magnetic turbulence.
-The SED is made of three components: synchrotron hump, X-ray scattered emission and bremsstrahlung of which synchrotron hump and Compton humps are the most prominent.
+Fig.~\ref{fig:radpol_sed} shows polarized broadband SED of the GRRMHD models for a couple of viewing angles around times $t=4,000{\rm M}$.
+The lower viewing angle model has slightly higher ${\mathcal M}_{\rm unit}=2.5\times10^{11}$ to match the observed X-ray flux and spectral slope.
+At the shown time the simulation is already relaxed and approximately steady-state with variations due to magnetic turbulence.
+Each SED has three components: synchrotron hump, X-ray scattered emission and bremsstrahlung of which synchrotron hump and Compton humps are the most prominent.
 The bottom panels in Fig.~\ref{fig:radpol_sed} show polarimetric information.
-The fractional linear polarization $|m|=\sqrt{Q^2+U^2}/I$ in X-ray band is significant, increasing from 3 to 10\% with decreasing viewing angle.
-The electric vector position angle ($EVPA \equiv 0.5arg(Q+iU)$) is zero for close to high inclination angles, meaning that EVPA is aligned with the jet only for nearly edge-on view of the model.
-For lower viewing angles, the EVPA deviates from zero.
+The fractional linear polarization $|m|=\sqrt{Q^2+U^2}/I$ in X-ray band is small, less than 10\% for both viewing angles.
+The fractional linear polarization of the synchrotron emission is naturally higher.
+The electric vector position angle ($EVPA \equiv 0.5arg(Q+iU)$) is zero for close to edge-on inclination angles, meaning that EVPA is aligned with the jet for nearly edge-on view of the model.
+For lower viewing angles, the EVPA significantly deviates from zero and displays some frequency dependency.

-Unfortunately, it is not straightforward to measure how much of the X-ray polarization observed in the model is caused by scatterings and seed photon polarization because one cannot disentangle different effects easily in complex simulations (e.g., the scattering process does depend on the polarization of incident photons).
-By running our radiative transfer models with no Faraday rotation effects ($\rho_V=0$) and with synchrotron emissivity for polarization turned off ($j_Q=0$) we find that the Compton scattering process itself can produce up to 10 \% of the polarization in X-rays.
+Unfortunately, it is not straightforward to measure how much of the X-ray polarization observed in the model is caused by the scatterings or the seed photon polarization because one cannot disentangle different effects easily in these complex simulations (e.g., the scattering process does depend on the polarization of incident photons).
+Due to the complexity of the model it is even more difficult to explain the behaviour of the EVPA as a function of viewing angle and frequency.